 As with all of Earth’s organisms, animals are built from microscopic structures called cells.
 Cells are the basic unit of life and these microscopic structures work together and perform all the necessary functions to keep an animal alive.
-There is an enormous range of animal cells, each adapted to a perform certain functions such as carrying oxygen, contracting muscles, secreting mucous or protecting organs.
+There is an enormous range of animal cells.
+Each is adapted to a perform specific functions, such as carrying oxygen, contracting muscles, secreting mucus, or protecting organs.

 The cells of animals are advanced and complex.
 Along with plants and fungi, the cells of animals are eukaryotic.
 Eukaryotic cells are relatively large cells with a nucleus and specialized structures called organelles.

 FREE Animal Cells fact sheet

 Enter your details to receive our fact sheet on animal cells

 General structure of an animal cell